 3. Figure out when you are most productive

 One of the most liberating aspects of freelancing is that you do not need to work during the traditional weekday hours.
-It is no brainer that some times you may be forced to work, even when you totally don’t feel like doing so during a full-time job.
+It is no brainer that sometimes you may be forced to work, even when you totally don’t feel like doing so during a full-time job.

 However, when you join other freelancers in the UAE, you have the freedom to pick the times that best suit you outside the confines of the standard 9 – 5.
-The beauty with remote working is that you can work whichever time you feel productive.
+The beauty of remote working is that you can work whichever time you feel productive.
 The majority of tasks shared by clients to freelancers have reasonable timelines for their completion, so you will have enough time to balance out your work and your private life.

 The bottom line is that you can work whenever you feel like so, and can always take a break if you feel that your productivity has flagged.